 - conduct user-centered research to understand the human context

-• prototype rapidly and test with users
+- prototype rapidly (agile) to test with users and gather data

-• incorporate what you’ve learned, launch, observe, and repeat
+- incorporate what you’ve learned, launch, observe, and repeat

 For those who are willing to really jump in, visual thinking can even help increase the speed and testing of prototypes or even support frameworks for decision-making.